 Your target audience is also more likely to trust you with their business if they know your employees believe in their company’s vision.
 Prospects can get a sense of your company’s morale with a quick Google search, so keeping your company’s name circulating positively — whether it’s online or in conversation — is key.

 According to Impact, people are four times more likely to buy when referred by friends.
-By keeping employees engaged, you can bolster your company’s credibility online and increase brand awareness, all without spending a dime on marketing initiatives.
+By regularly recognizing employees for hard work, you can bolster your company’s credibility online and increase brand awareness, all without spending a dime on marketing initiatives.
 So track your employee engagement statistics and if they start falling behind, take action.

 Improve, inspire, and empower your workplace.